gitaaron/FaceCamera/README.md

 ### Using
 Download the source.
 Run it and place the camera in portrait mode about 15-30 centimeters away from your face.
 Once the camera detects your face a new activity will be launched.

+### Requirements
+This currently only uses rear facing camera and I haveo only tested it on motorolly milestone.